 MED: Shot of the beetle and the flight arm not-moving.

 Enter a name for the file [1].
-Set Raw Data Log Interval to 1 minute [2] to control the output of revolutions logged every minute [3].
-Under the Subject Information tab, fill in the columns labeled ID, diet, sex, species, and comments as desired [4].
+Set Raw Data Log Interval to 1 minute to control the output of revolutions logged every minute [2].
+Under the Subject Information tab, fill in the columns labeled ID, species, age, sex, diet, and comment as desired [3].

 SCREEN: Talent enters name for the file.